 Introduction

-Whatever your accounting standards, you’ll probably find gathering cash flow statements to be one of the most challenging tasks.
-Whether you use IFRS or US GAAP, this can be a complicated process.
-There are a lot of individuals who find it difficult to prepare cash flows because-
+Regardless of your accounting standards, assembling cash flow statements will likely be one of the trickiest things.
+Whether you use IFRS or US GAAP, this process can be complicated.
+There are a lot of individuals who find it challenging to prepare cash flows because-

 • It’s the only statement produced in cash terms, not on an accrual basis.